-Awarding Spousal Support in Monmouth County
+Awarding Alimony in Monmouth County

 Some of the other important factors that are taken into consideration are the educational level of each person, their ability to find work, their income level, their need for the support or the ability to pay support, and the standard of living that was experienced during the marriage.

 Other considerations are the age and physical health of each person, how long anyone has been unemployed or staying at home, property division, and how long it may take either person to finish their education or training for a job.Calculating the Award

 When a couple is still in the process of divorcing but has completed the divorce, the court may award one spouse pendente lite alimony.
 This form of awarding spousal support in Monmouth County is temporary until the divorce is finalized, and sometimes it is used as the basis to calculate and award the final alimony terms.

 If one spouse worked during the marriage to support the other spouse while they were obtaining an education, they may have the right to reimbursement alimony.
 This is a set amount that should be paid to reimburse the spouse that was working for the amount they contributed to the other spouse’s education.
 If reimbursement alimony is awarded, it cannot be modified later.Rehabilitative Alimony

 Rehabilitative alimony is a type of spousal support that is limited in time to allow the person a chance to either receive workforce training or an education so that they can re-enter the workforce.

 If a person is asking for rehabilitative support, they need to show the court what plan they have to return to work and how long it will take them.
 This information will allow the court to determine how long the alimony should last.Limited Durational Alimony